 ABM uses a similar strategy, albeit with a lot less champagne.
 After determining what companies you want to approach, you’ll identify the key decision-makers within those companies.
 Just like you created buyer personas for inbound marketing, you’ll look at an organization’s pain points, what delights them (and what doesn’t) and identify how you can help them achieve their objectives.
 Then, you’ll develop content and messaging designed to capture their interest and attention.

-If you’re already relying on inbound marketing, you’ll notice that it shares some of the same principles and strategies as ABM.
+If you’re already relying on inbound marketing or an inbound marketing agency, you’ll notice that it shares some of the same principles and strategies as ABM.
 Both approaches attract customers by engaging them with personalized, relevant content.
 However, the tools they use to accomplish their goals differ greatly.

 ABM is an outbound form of marketing that leverages completely different channels, such as targeted advertising and email.
 Because of that, it has to be done well, or it can start to look like an updated version of spam.
 When done properly, however, such customized campaigns can open the door to new relationships and, ultimately, drive more sales.

 Is Account Based Marketing Right for You?

 While ABM can lead to more sales, it isn’t right for every company.
 ABM requires that you invest time, energy and money into the front end of your marketing campaign, which means you have to make sure the return on your investment is going to be worth everything you have to put into it.
 If you need a quick turn on your efforts, it probably won't work as your primary strategy.

 To determine if it’s a good fit for you, calculate the kind of ROI you typically make on the type of sale you’re going after.
 Then calculate how much time and effort it’s going to take to target accounts.
 Remember, you’re going to have to start by identifying your targets, and then you’ll need to dig deeper into what those targeted accounts need.